arash28134/achaemenid-grub-theme/README.md

   sudo apt-get install grub-customizer
   ```

+- Go to your directory where you have cloned repository.
+In my case /home/myuser/
+- Right click on cloned repository and choose "Compress" and then select .zip and hit Create

 - Open Grub Customizer
 - Go to Appearance settings tab
 - Select Custom resolution and type in your resolution.
 E.g: 1920x1080
--  Press Add theme button, go to your directory, where you have cloned repository.
-In my case /home/adison/distro-grub-theme
+- Press Add theme button and then select the .zip file that you just made
--  Select your theme located in /themes directory
 - Save changes

 - Reboot your PC